sagemath/sage-numerical-backends-cplex/README.md

     $ sage setup.py test

-If no Gurobi license is available, the testing is skipped without error.

 To run the Sage testsuite with the default MIP solver set to the backend provided by this package, use:

     $ sage setup.py check_sage_testsuite

-If no Gurobi license is available, the testing is skipped without error.

 ## Overriding the default solver by patching the Sage installation